Sayli-2504/assignment1/README.md

 # assignment1
-This is my first and last git repository
+This is my first git repository
 <br>
 Author-sayli(assignment1)